-In addition, the corporate group's Internal Audit Department, which is organisationally centralised at Berentzen-Gruppe Aktiengesellschaft, coordinates and monitors compliance, risk management, and the internal control system.
+In addition, the corporate group's Internal Audit Department, which is organisationally centralised at Berentzen-Gruppe Aktiengesellschaft, coordinates and monitors compliance, the internal control system and the risk management system.

 Internal Audit is particularly charged with auditing important internal business processes, performing ad-hoc audits, and auditing the internal control system and the risk management system - either in connection with or separately from the other audits.